Absolute Radio 80s

-Absolute Radio 80s is a national digital radio station, owned and operated by Bauer as part of the Absolute Radio Network.
+Absolute Radio 80s (known on-air as Absolute 80s) is a national digital radio station, owned and operated by Bauer as part of the Absolute Radio Network.
+Its main output is non-stop 1980s hits.

 History

 Absolute Radio 80s launched at 7.00 pm on 4 December 2009, replacing Absolute Xtreme.

 The marketing plan for Absolute 80s started with targeted sampling at 80s events such as Madness, Pet Shop Boys and Depeche Mode at the O2 Arena, Erasure at the NEC Birmingham and Simple Minds at the Wembley Arena.
 The first track to play on the station was "(You Gotta) Fight for Your Right (To Party!)" by the Beastie Boys.

-On 14 May 2010, Absolute 80s began broadcasting in mono at 64kbps on Digital One national DAB digital radio.
+On 14 May 2010, Absolute 80s began broadcasting in mono at 64 kbps on Digital One national DAB digital radio.

-On 29 February 2016, the station switched to the newly launched Sound Digital multiplex (an "upgrade" to 80kbps in mono) although it continued to broadcast on Digital One until the end of April 2016.
+On 29 February 2016, the station switched to the newly launched Sound Digital multiplex (an "upgrade" to 80 kbps in mono) although it continued to broadcast on Digital One until the end of April 2016.

+On 16 October 2023, Absolute 80s switched to DAB+ broadcasting in stereo.

+On 12 December 2023, Absolute Radio 80s was removed from Freesat, followed by Sky and Virgin Media on 13 December, along with every other radio station owned by Bauer Media on either of the three TV platforms.